Update, June 2021: added playlist of MP3 streams for legacy applications.

 Personally, I think this is bullshit.
 I like listening to music while on the computer, but I’m not opening a whole-ass modern web browser, on top of whatever else I have open, for a simple audio stream.
 And if I’m using headphones with my phone or an actual physical radio, how am I supposed to hear sounds on my computer?
-So, after some helpful tips from more techy folks on Mastodon, I threw together this playlist with all the local CBC Radio 1 and CBC Music streams available at CBC Listen.
-Details below the fold.
+So, after some helpful tips from more techy folks on Mastodon and Github, I threw together a few playlists of the live radio streams.

 How to use it: